 Career Outcomes

-Over the past three-years, Sacred Heart averages a 99.4% overall placement rate, with a 90% overall response rate.
 Outcome data for Sacred Heart University is obtained through the Center for Career & Professional Development, in accordance with national standards.
 We extend our First-Destination survey to students who have received Bachelor’s Degrees in the respective year are surveyed from the time of graduation, to 12-months following graduation.
-We are currently collecting data for the 2021 & 2022 student cohorts.

 • First Destination